ShreyashBansod16/CourseLy/README.md

 # CSI-NextJs

-CSI-NextJs is a web platform designed to provide users with access to a variety of courses and resources.
+CourseLy is a web platform designed to provide users with access to a variety of courses and resources.
 Users can upload their own content and connect with content owners for any queries.

 ## Features